-Tomb Raider (2013): When Whitman betrays Lara and co. by handing Sam back over to Big Bad Mathias, the latter rewards him by tricking him into approaching Himiko's Stormguard as a distraction and then slipping by with Sam while he's being torn apart.
+Tomb Raider (2013): When Whitman betrays Lara and co. by handing Sam back over to Big Bad Mathias, the latter rewards Whitman by tricking him into approaching Himiko's Stormguard to serve as a distraction while Mathias slips past the Stormguard with Sam while he's being torn apart.

 In Warhammer 40,000: Dawn of War: Dark Crusade, during the Imperial Guard stronghold assault, the Guard's Fifth Company can be turned rogue and allied to the attackers' faction by killing their Commissar.
 After the battle, if you were playing as the Space Marines, you see the Marines sending the survivors back to Segmentum Command, with a request to their superiors to not punish the Guardsmen because they followed their orders and fought with honor... except Fifth Company, who the Marines summarily execute for treason.
 Ironic, isn't it?